Oakes Faculty Fellows

 Summary of Expertise

-Molecular basis of telomere length and telomerase-related diseases; biophysical characterization of nucleic acid-associated molecular motors; development of novel approaches for imaging enzymes in cells
+Molecular basis of telomere length and telomerase-related diseases; biophysical characterization of nucleic acids, structural basis for pre-mRNA splicing, RNA therapeutics for rare human disease

 Research Interests